lohmanndouglas/schanpsidee/README.md

  Maintainers:
  - This implementation is maintained by Douglas Lohmann.
 Any questions or suggestions send him an email: <dlohmann0@gmail.com>.

- - This simulator was built with the help of Professor Dr. Cesar Vanderlei Deimling, all necessary support for understanding the physical principles were offered by him.
+ - This simulator was built with the help of Professor Dr. Cesar Vanderlei Deimling, all necessary support for understanding the physics principles were offered by him.

 --------------------
 ##### LABELS